The Housing Bill: What It Means for Companies that Serve Local Governments

 Three provisions will drive the most impact:

-HUD grantees would need to report permitting timelines, denial rates, and approval-to-start lag times as a condition of Community Development Block Grant funding.
-Cities that can't produce this data risk losing federal dollars.
+According to the House version, HUD grantees would need to report permitting timelines, denial rates, and approval-to-start lag times as a condition of Community Development Block Grant funding.
+Cities that couldn't produce this data risk losing federal dollars.

 3. Zoning and land-use reform incentives.